December 15, 2020

 What we’ll cover:

-A 529 plan is a type of investment account with special tax advantages to help people save money to pay for certain education related expenses.
+A 529 plan is a type of investment account with special tax advantages to help people save money to pay for certain education related expenses (yup, including college expenses).
 These plans, sometimes referred to as “qualified tuition programs,” are typically administered by states.

 There are two types of 529 plans:

 Education Savings Plans.
-This is an investment account where you can put money away to help pay for qualified education expenses.
+This is an savings account where you (the account owner) can put money away to help pay for qualified education expenses.
 The beneficiary of the account can be your kids, yourself or anyone else you’d like to help out.
 These 529 plans offer a variety of investment options; the details of these plans will vary state by state.

-Want to get a head start on saving for your kids’ school costs?
+Want to get a head start on saving for your kids’ educational expenses?
+Saving for college and know you won’t qualify for financial aid?
 Interested in helping out a family member?
 Or maybe you’re planning to return to school yourself one day?

 Then a 529 savings plan could be right for you.